Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - `IdleAnim.TemporalAction` indicates what happens to the animation when the shield is attacked by temporal weapons.
 - `BreakAnim`, if set, will be played when the shield has been broken.
 - `HitAnim`, if set, will be played when the shield is attacked, similar to `WeaponNullifyAnim` for Iron Curtain.
+- `HitFlash`, if set to true, makes it so that a light flash is generated when the shield is attacked by a Warhead unless it has `Shield.HitFlash=false`.
+Size of the flash is determined by damage dealt, unless `HitFlash.FixedSize` is set to a number, in which case that value is used instead (range of values that produces visible effect are increments of 4 from 81 to 252, anything higher or below does not have effect).
+Color can be customized via `HitFlash.Red/Green/Blue`.
+If `HitFlash.Black` is set to true, the generated flash will be black regardless of other color settings.
 - `BreakWeapon`, if set, will be fired at the TechnoType once the shield breaks.
 - `AbsorbPercent` controls the percentage of damage that will be absorbed by the shield.
 Defaults to 1.0, meaning full damage absorption.
 - `PassPercent` controls the percentage of damage that will *not* be absorbed by the shield, and will be dealt to the unit directly even if the shield is active.
 Defaults to 0.0 - no penetration.